HMS Enchantress (1804): Post-military service

-It is not clear how long Enchantress served with the Customs service.
-During the period of the Coastal Blockade (1817–31), there was an Enchantress at Rye that served as the headquarters of the organization for Kent and Sussex.
+((During the period of the Coastal Blockade (1817–31), there was an Enchantress at Rye that served as the headquarters of the organization for Kent and Sussex.
 This vessel began operations in 1819, but by one account was the French vessel Rencontre, which had grounded on the coast of Sussex and been converted to this new role.
-The National Maritime Museum had records that indicate that there was an Enchantress extant c.1850, but it is not clear which vessel this was.
+The National Maritime Museum had records that indicate that there was an Enchantress extant c.1850, but it is not clear which vessel this was.))